KungPhoo/ba67-basic/readme.md

 **Monochrome**

 Defines the pixels of a character symbol.
-You can define any unicode character with this command.
+You can define any Unicode character with this command.
 Each parameter is a byte (8 bits), that describe the horizontal pixels of a line.
 You must pass 8 lines.